BurEng354/CE888-Project-Causal-Inference-/README.md

-# CE888-Project-Causal-Inference-
+# CE888-Project on Causal-Inference
-Contains files related to the **Individual Project** (for the **CE888-7-SP : Data Science and Decision Making** course) which is about Causal Inference
+Contains files related to the **Individual Project** (for the **CE888-7-SP : Data Science and Decision Making** course) which is about Causal Inference using Datasets with/without Counterfactuals.

+Instructions for Perusal:
+1. First go through Assignment1_2100435.pdf to get an overview of the Project.
+2. Then Download and Run Assignment1_2100435.py in a Python IDE (read and understand the code as needed).

+Notes:
+1. The links to the Datasets JOBS an IHDP are mentioned in Assignment1_2100435.py.
+The Datasets need not be separately downloaded to run the Program